its-singhabhinav/Layout-Design-of-a-CMOS-Inverter--/README.md

 ## Conclusion:
 Thus, the CMOS inverter is designed and simulated.
 The layout of the same also completed with a clean DRC and LVS.

-## Reference:
-MTES-6203 : Analog Circuit Lab at ABV-Indian Institute of Information Technology and management, Gwalior.